lsst/LDM-493/_formats.rst

 Landing Pages for Alternative Formats
 -------------------------------------

-Not all documentation is produced as a :ref:`Sphinx project <formats-sphinx>`.
+Although Sphinx is the preferred DM documentation format, not all Git-backed documentation is produced as a :ref:`Sphinx project <formats-sphinx>`.
-DM team members have shown a preference for alternative formats that have unique qualities like: built-in collaboration facilities, a heritage in scientific publication, or integration with software and data.
+Some documents are written in LaTeX for legacy reasons or to be compatible with scientific publishers.
-Developer efficiency is paramount, and the DM Documentation Architecture must not impede developers from using the best tools at hand.
+Jupyter notebooks are also being used for producing documents that are tightly integrated with code and data.

-But a heterogeneous mixture of authoring formats does not imply a heterogeneous delivery system.
+Since they are managed in Git, these document formats are eligible for being published as static websites with LSST the Docs.
-All DM documentation, even those produced by alternative formats, is delivered and published through the system discussed in :ref:`platforms`.
+However, LaTeX documents, Jupyter notebooks, and similar formats, do not necessarily create polished websites that have the look and feel of LSST Documentation.
-To achieve this, documents authored in alternative formats are shimmed and published through a *landing page* framework.
+Thus the DM Documentation Architecture shims these formats through a *landing page framework.*

 The Landing Page framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^